dandon1990/stirling-golf-community/README.md

 * The home page gives a brief introduction to the golf community and what it is about.
 * The image selected for the home page shows 2 golfers together helping each other putting.
 This displays the environment the user will be experincing on participation.
+* There has been a link inserted at the bottom of the page for easy navigation on where the customer can find out more information on the times and loactions of the community.
+This is good user experiemce as they don't have to scroll to the top of the page to find out more.

 ![Golfers putting](/assets/images/home-image.jpg)

+### About Page

+*